aryelu/bookmarks/README.md

 A browser extension for efficient bookmark management.
 This extension helps you organize, search, and manage your bookmarks in a more intuitive and user-friendly interface.

+## Disclaimer

+**This extension is primarily a personal tool created for personal use.** It is shared as-is without any warranty or guarantee of any kind.
+The author is not responsible for any data loss, damage, or other issues that may arise from using this extension.
+Please use it at your own risk and make sure to back up your bookmarks before using this tool.

 ## Features

 - Easily browse and search your existing bookmarks